What is the Certification Program?

 Successful completion of TMCCP requires approximately 200 hours of individual home study and online homework; examinations over four courses; and attendance at eight two-day seminars.
 Some enrollees complete the program in as few as three years; some take several years.
 There is a 10-year limit to complete the Certification Program; after this the enrollee must start over.
 Paid fees do not transfer.

-Recertification requires an additional 80 hours of professional development course work every five years, including attendance at six two-day seminars and a selection of educational opportunities to earn points towards recertification.
+Recertification requires an additional 80 hours of professional development course work every five years, including attendance at in-person/virtual seminars and webinars, and a selection of educational opportunities to earn points towards recertification.

 Currently, hundreds of municipal clerks are enrolled in TMCCP and are working toward certification or recertification.
 As of 2022, 1,059 enrollees have completed the extensive certification program.

 Goals of the Certification Program

 The program seeks to establish certain qualifications for fulfilling the office of municipal clerk in order to retain the traditional and rightful standing as an officer of the municipality.
 The program also aims to provide the municipal clerk with the knowledge and methods to execute the duties of his/her office, as well as develop familiarity with the theory and practices of one's local government.